Hushan-10/Smart-Solar-Window-System/README.md

 ---

 ## 🙌 Acknowledgements

-Thanks to the **Department of Electrical Engineering, University of Moratuwa**, for support and guidance during this final-year research project.
+Special thanks to the **Department of Electrical Engineering, University of Moratuwa**, for the guidance and resources provided during the Engineering Systems Design module.

 ---